alexandrepasc/fbAuto/README.md

 <br>
 <br>
 Example for the file XML files on the toPost folder. <br>
-Create a folder named toPost, on the project root. <br>
+Create a folder named toPost, on the app folder. <br>
 On that folder add XML files with the name of the page where you want to share the post.
 Example PageName1_.xml, PageName2_.xml <br>
 You can only add one post and multiple groups, to each file.
 The total value should be the number of groups you have inserted below. <br>
 The values to fill the file content should be gotten from the files on the data folder. <br>